 Thousands and thousands of bulbs

-Sixteen-thousand spherical bulbs that illuminate at dusk, gently glowing in hues of green, yellow and white, express Munro’s uplifting translation of this idea.
-The bulbs sway in the breeze, resembling a carpet of wildflowers that’s seemingly alive – a fitting tribute, given many troops were seen clutching the region’s blooms as they waved goodbye.
+Sixteen thousand spherical bulbs that illuminate at dusk, gently glowing in hues of green, yellow and white, express Munro’s uplifting translation of this idea.
+The bulbs sway in the breeze, resembling a carpet of wildflowers that are seemingly alive – a fitting tribute, given many troops were seen clutching the region’s blooms as they waved goodbye.
 With Albany’s wildly romantic coastline in the background, the stems flow down a gentle hill, pooling around rows of 60-year-old gum trees, whose gnarled trunks rise behind plaques commemorating those who served at war.
-Women and men are remembered along the avenue, their surnames matching up with one third of the volunteers who helped build the installation over a 10-day “planting” period.
+Women and men are remembered along the avenue, their surnames matching up with one-third of the volunteers who helped build the installation over a 10-day “planting” period.
 Munro, whose children were part of the 50-strong team, likes to see each bloom as a smile.

 The effect at night is spectacular

 By dark, the blacked-out tree trunks become silhouettes against the bulb carpet, while each tree canopy is subtly lit by white floodlights.
 It creates an effect of dark beings standing tall and strong within an ethereal field of light, their spirit present even if their form is no longer visible.
 It’s an evocative illusion.
 “I’m hoping it creates a different opportunity to think about war,” said Munro.
 “I want to dwell on the spirit of these young people: the dancing, the joy.
 That’s what we’ve got to remember.
 This joy goes forward.”